sanusart/sanusart.com/pages/portfolio.md

 title: Portfolio
 page_name: portfolio

+category:
-category: About
+  - name: About
-category_url: /about/
+    url: /about/

 seo_title: Portfolio
 seo_description: Portfolio

-permalink: /portfolio/
+permalink: /about/portfolio/
 ---

 Projects of all kinds and flavors